DataDog/dd-trace-py/docs/contributing.rst

 If your pull request doesn't change the public API, apply the ``no-changelog`` label.

 Once approved, pull requests should be merged with the "Squah and Merge" option.
+At this time, do not use the merge queue option.

 Backporting
 -----------